solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![[Wally](https://web.archive.org/web/20080624180351/http://www.atomicgamer.com/wally/), a texture exploration/editor from the Quake mod community.
 Textures are what are bonded to brushes (polygon surfaces) to give a visual appearance.](images/34-21.gif)

 The tooling for Half-Life was a disparate toolchain.
 It was a grab-bag from various companies and modding teams.
-Since *Half-Life’s* tech incremented off [John Carmack’s](https://en.wikipedia.org/wiki/John_Carmack) (inventor of the base technology for *Half-Life*) brilliance in design decisions and logical organization, *Quake's* tools were useful.
+Since *Half-Life’s* tech incremented off [John Carmack’s](https://en.wikipedia.org/wiki/John_Carmack) (inventor of the core technology for *Half-Life*) brilliance in design decisions and logical organization, *Quake's* tools were useful.
 They were implements to look deeper in detail.

 I was driven by the discovery of making things different.
 At that time, I was involved online with a team of players who wanted to see what we could do.
 This is what fueled me to keep going.